Preparing for the CMA Exam as a Busy Parent

 I’ve done the Ironman before and it’s the same concept.
 If you want to do it, you’ll find the time to do it.” – Steve Christos

-4. Choose a Well Structured CMA Exam Review Course
+4. Choose a Well-Structured CMA Exam Review Course

 Not every review course is designed the same.
 Just look at the difference between CMA Exam Academy and other review courses.

-CMA Exam Academy offers live coaching calls plus an extensive test bank and 16-week course structure with both online and textbook training.
+CMA Exam Academy offers live coaching calls plus an extensive test bank and a 16-week course structure with both online and textbook training.

-With adaptive learning technology you will streamline your studying by focusing on areas of weakness.
+With adaptive learning technology, you will streamline your studying by focusing on areas of weakness.
 Not only will you learn why an answer is wrong, but you will be shown a complete explanation so you can learn from your mistakes.

 So why is this structured format so essential when preparing for the CMA exam?

-For starters, as a working parent your time is already limited.
+For starters, as a working parent, your time is already limited.
 You don’t need to wait days to hear back from an online mentor regarding a question.
 Nor do you want to waste valuable study time trying to find the right answer in your textbook.

 A review course like CMA Exam Academy breaks lessons down into manageable sections so you can conquer your CMA prep one topic at a time.